Barbara Corcoran Of ‘Shark Tank’ Says Investing In A Coat Helped Her Find Success

 Fans of Shark Tank likely know the rags-to-riches story of panelist Barbara Corcoran.
 The former waitress got a $1,000 loan from her boyfriend — whom she later ditched — and eventually built and sold one of New York’s largest real estate firms, The Corcoran Group.
 Corcoran, who hailed from a large New Jersey family of nine siblings, was taught early on the value of work.
 In the past, she’s been open about her academic challenges, including a diagnosis of dyslexia.

 Now, in a new interview with NPR reported on by CNBC, Corcoran makes a surprising admission: she spent her first commission check on a lavish purchase, which turned out to be an investment in her career.
 After selling a difficult-to-market apartment, which she described to NPR as a “dungeon,” she received a commission check for $360.
-She promptly bought a nice coat that she wore regularly over the next few years, allowing her to dress the part of high-rolling real estate agent.
+She promptly bought a nice coat that she wore regularly over the next few years, allowing her to dress the part of a high-rolling real estate agent.

 “I wore that coat for the next three years.
 It was the smartest thing I could have done with the money because, in it, I felt powerful.”